francycar/RA_project/README.md

 `	cd RA_project`

-And install the required packages
+Install the required packages

 `	pip install -r requirements.txt`

+And finally refer to the **[tensorforce 0.6.4](https://github.com/tensorforce/tensorforce)** documentation to install the library.

 ## Run a training experiment
 You can run the reinforcement learning experiments in both training and evaluation mode.